 New York, NY (January 9, 2014)—DAS will introduce its new Vantec series of portable systems at NAMM.
 Based around four models available in both powered and passive configurations, the Vantec series incorporates 12-inch, 15-inch powered two-way systems, a double 15-inch powered three-way system employing a “dual-band” configuration and a single 18-inch powered subwoofer system.

-The Vantec series is equipped with the new "F" series loudspeakers; the new M-28 compression driver features a FEM (Finite Element Modeling) optimized motor, phase-plug and diaphragm.
-Attached to the D.A.S. designed CD-horn, the assembly provides dispersion with 90-degree by 50-degree coverage angles.
+The Vantec series is equipped with F series loudspeakers; the new M-28 compression driver features a FEM (Finite Element Modeling) optimized motor, phase-plug and diaphragm.
+Attached to the DAS-designed CD-horn, the assembly provides dispersion with 90° by 50° coverage angles.

 Digital Finite Impulse Response (FIR) filters are used in the signal processing of the powered Vantec systems.
 Users can select configurations from a range of voicing, filter and EQ modes, and gain control by way of a rotary-knob interface and LCD screen on the rear of the cabinet.
 The Vantec series also offers Bluetooth technology which allows users to wirelessly stream music from any Bluetooth enabled device.